Your Guide to Washington, D.C.

 Hospitality Room

-On the Hill Day, Thursday, June 12th, we will have two rooms available in the Rayburn House Office Building for downtime, including activities, lunch, and snacks.
-The room numbers are 2044 and 2045, and Rayburn’s address is 45 Independence Ave SW, Washington, D.C.
-20515.
+On the Hill Day, Thursday, June 4, we will have two rooms available in the Rayburn House Office Building for downtime, including activities, lunch, and snacks.
+The room numbers are 2044 and 2045, and Rayburn’s address is 45 Independence Ave SW, Washington, DC 20515.
 Rooms 2044 and 2045 are located in the basement of Rayburn.
 We will have clear signage in the building.

-If you need help finding anything, please ask Team CHA staff in Pink Shirts or Capitol Police.
-A map of the Capitol grounds is available online also, and below are resources to help guide your visit.
+If you need help finding anything, please ask Team CHA staff in black t-shirts. or Capitol Police.
+A map of the Capitol grounds is also available online, and below are resources to help guide your visit.

 Food and Beverage

 We will provide refreshments and snacks in Rayburn House Office Building Rooms 2044 and 2045.
-Additionally, cafeterias and food courts can be found in the basement of the Rayburn and Longworth House Office Buildings, the Dirksen Senate Office Building, and the U.S. Capitol Visitor Center.
+Additionally, you will have access to cafeterias and food courts in the basement of the Rayburn and Longworth House Office Buildings, the Dirksen Senate Office Building, and the U.S. Capitol Visitor Center.

 Checking Out a Wheelchair on Capitol Hill